godspeedsystems/gs-documentation/docs/workflows/overview.md

 Within the system, Workflows serve as the core engine responsible for actual computations and orchestrating the flow of operations.
 The framework facilitates this process through a YAML-based Domain Specific Language (DSL) for defining workflows and tasks that encapsulate the business logic.
 These defined workflows can either be linked to events as their handlers or invoked from within other workflows, allowing for a versatile and seamless automation.

+## Structure of a Workflow
+Every Workflow has the following attributes.
+- **id** - This is recommended for better logging visibility.
+- **summary** - This provides a descriptive title for a workflow, enhancing code readability.
+- **tasks** - This specifies that tasks, which can be workflows or sub-workflows, will be executed sequentially, one after the other.
+These tasks can call other workflows defined in YAML or JavaScript/TypeScript.

 ## A Sample Workflow Example
 #### Example 1:
 ```yaml